What is this data?

 How often do we produce the pupil number projections?

 Once a year, to send to the government in late July.
-The 2020 submission was cancelled by the DfE due to the Covid-19 crisis.

 What years are available?

 We project five years ahead for primary and first schools, and seven years ahead for secondary, middle and upper schools.

 What do we do with the pupil number projections?